kalekundert/bind_dna/notebook/ideas_and_feedback.rst

   experiments.
 I've gotten pretty good feedback from him so far, and I think I could move faster with more feedback.

+2022/08/03 --- Subgroup meeting

+- Use Golden Gate (or standard restriction cloning) for library steps.
+With really clean inputs and long ligation steps, it's the most efficient method.
+  Plus it doesn't require PCR, which can bias the library.

+- Consider doing long-read sequencing.
+That would eliminate the need to clone barcodes.
+The question is if the throughput would be high enough.
+Prices have been coming down rapidly, though, so it's worth considering.

+- Regarding my hypothesis that undigested plasmid DNA is responsible for poor background signal in qPCR assay:

+  - I can test for this by amplifying a part of the plasmid that shouldn't be expressed.
+In fact, my antisense primer control already does this, and definitely points in this direction.

+  - Treat with DpnI.
+My amplicon doesn't currently include a DpnI site, but I could add one.
+The nice thing about DpnI is that I wouldn't need to worry about removing it, since it wouldn't be active on reverse transcribed DNA.